 - The cryptographic module shall always run in a FIPS Approved mode of operation (i.e. non-FIPS mode shall not be supported).
-It shall be possible to determine that the module is in FIPS mode by powering up the module (automatically invoking the self-tests) and observing LED status as follows: RED LED is solid on to indicate self-tests completed successfully; RED LED is flashing to indicate an error state, including failure of a power-up self-test as well as failure of a conditional self-test. - The firmware revision can be determined by the following procedure: - 1.
-Power up the module by plugging in to a powered USB port. - 2.
+It shall be possible to determine that the module is in FIPS mode by powering up the module (automatically invoking the self-tests) and observing LED status as follows: RED LED is solid on to indicate self-tests completed successfully; RED LED is flashing to indicate an error state, including failure of a power-up self-test as well as failure of a conditional self-test. - The firmware revision can be determined by the following procedure for the firmware versions 7.1, 7.5 and 7.7: - Push the Unlock button to bring the module out of a sleep state or plug into a powered USB port. - 2.
 Push the Lock + 1 keys at the same time and release - 3.
 Push and hold the 0 key, the LED's will flash Red and Blue for 5 seconds then all the LEDs will come on for 1 second.
 Release the 0 key - 4.
 The LED's will flash the firmware revision: